karthenjamin/data_recipes/README.md

 4. Navigiate to the Applications folder and open docker.
 Now, you can open the Docker Quickstart Terminal and run docker commands from here.

-For a video explanation of this process, refer to the following video tutorial: [here](lolololololololol)
+If you have more questions about this this process, refer to the following video tutorial: https://youtu.be/rKbNsT2kH7g

 # How to Run Docker